matrix-org/matrix-spec-proposals/proposals/xxxx-apake_authentication.md

 ## Security considerations

 Probably loads, though SRP and OPAQUE have had lots of eyes, I would assume.

+This whole scheme only works if the user can trust the client, which may be an issue in the case of a 'random' javascript hosted matrix client, though this is out of scope for this MSC.

 ## Unstable prefix